-The timeframe of the divorce depends on how long parties disagree.
-But, all divorces share a similar structure.
-The divorce can end at any stage once parties agree on all of the issues.
+The timeframe of the divorce depends on how long the parties disagree.
+But all divorces share a similar structure.
+The divorce can end at any stage once parties agree on all the issues.
 When parties are unable to find a compromise, eventually a judge will decide for them.

 The Contested Divorce Process in Illinois

 Illinois is a no-fault divorce state which means it is easy to establish grounds for divorce.
 Under Illinois law, one party only needs to prove that “irreconcilable differences have caused the irretrievable breakdown of the marriage.”
 The easiest way to prove the marriage is broken is by living apart for months.

 It is important to know whether your divorce will be contested or uncontested.
 An uncontested divorce in Illinois is where both parties agree on all divorce proceedings.
 People getting uncontested divorces usually file together.
 For contested divorces, one party files first.